Unit I (ADA) - Services for Students with Disabilities

 - 19% of this population (one of every five) has a disability.

 - The City University of New York (24 CUNY campuses) reports a total of 9,000 students with disabilities.
 The actual number is probably much higher as this figure only reflects the number of students who have disclosed having a disability.

-- There are over 600 students with reported disabilities at Queensborough Community College.
+- There are usually over 600 students with a disability registered at Queensborough Community College in any given semester.

 What does this mean for you?

 - If you are a student with a disability, you are not alone.
 Queensborough Community College is committed to providing opportunity and access to all members of the campus community.